Street House

 The Street House is a historic cottage in Point Clear, Alabama, U.S..
 It was built in 1906 for William Street.
 The house has remained in the family; by the 1980s, it belonged to H. Vaughn Street III.
 It has been listed on the National Register of Historic Places since December 20, 1988.

+After his home on the Weeks Bay estuary was destroyed by a hurricane in 1906, farmer William Street moved his wife and children to Point Clear and built their house shortly after.
+William’s sons, Charles and Luther, aided their father in his farming activities until he died shortly after 1906.
+The family continued to reside on the land and Charles married in the late 1920s.
+The house was passed down through the generations and, despite being vacant from 1960–85, was renovated in 1984.